-Appendix 1 - Risk Factors
+Appendix 1 - Principal risks and uncertainties

-The principal risks and uncertainties relating to Lloyds Banking Group plc are set out on pages 34-37 of the Annual Report.
+The principal risks and uncertainties relating to Lloyds Banking Group plc are set out on pages 32-35 of the Annual Report.
 The following is extracted in full and unedited form from the Annual Report.

-The most significant risks which could impact the delivery of our long-term strategic objectives and our approach to each risk, are detailed below.
+The most significant risks which could impact the delivery of our long-term strategic objectives and our approach to each risk are detailed below.